Physician assistant graduate Chris Kornowski played a pivotal role in Concordia's COVID-19 relief efforts.

 “From my days as an undergrad through to my graduate school experience, Concordia has always given me such a phenomenal experience,” he said.
 “For years, this place has poured out its resources and its love on me.
-What an awesome opportunity that I now get to give back to a university that gave so much to me.”
+What an awesome opportunity that I got to give back to a university that gave so much to me.”

+A version of this story first appeared in the spring 2021 issue of Hearts Together, a Concordia University Wisconsin and Ann Arbor Special Magazine Edition.
 The spring/summer 2021 Hearts Together magazine hit mailboxes in early April.
 View a PDF version of the magazine here.
 If you are not on our mailing list, but are interested in receiving a free copy, email Jennifer.Hackmann@cuaa.edu.

 — This story is written by Kali Thiel, director of university communications for Concordia University Wisconsin and Ann Arbor.
 She may be reached at email@example.com or 262-243-2149.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.